The 5th Syntax-Guided Synthesis Competition (SyGuS-Comp) will take place as a satellite event of FLoC, CAV and SYNT 2018.

 The input to the syntax-guided synthesis problem (SyGuS) consists of a background theory, a semantic correctness specification for the desired program given by a logical formula, and a syntactic set of candidate implementations given by a grammar.
 The computational problem then is to find an implementation from the set of candidate expressions that satisfies the specification in the given theory.
 The formulation of the problem builds on SMT-LIB.

 There has been a lot of recent interest in both using SyGuS solvers for various synthesis applications and developing different solving algorithms.
 The SyGuS competition (SyGuS-Comp’18) will allow solvers to compete on a large collection of benchmarks and advance the state-of-the-art for program-synthesis tools.
 We invite authors to submit their SyGuS solvers to this year’s SyGuS Competition.

 For questions regarding the competition please contact the organizers at firstname.lastname@example.org.

 - Conditional Linear Integer Arithmetic track (CLIA),

-- Programming By Examples [Strings] track (PBE-Strings), and
+- Programming By Examples [Theory of Strings] track (PBE-Strings), and

-- Programming By Examples [Bit Vectors] track (PBE-BV).
+- Programming By Examples [Theory of Bit Vectors] track (PBE-BV).